zurück

 1783 May 19.
 Appointment as preceptor vicar at the Pädagogium in Lörrach, a progymnasium school.
 Hebel teaches Latin, Greek, history, geometry, German, geography and religion in the Secunda. - Friendship with the principal Tobias Günttert.

 1787 Acquaintance with Friedrich Wilhelm Hitzig (1767-1849), parish vicar in Rötteln, later dean in Lörrach; Hebel's best friend.
-In search of a direct experience of nature, the Black Forest elevation of the Belchen is chosen by the friends as the altar of Proteus.
-“Belchism”, “Proteusertum”.
+In search of an immediate experience of nature, the friends choose the Belchen mountain in the Black Forest as the altar of Proteus.
+Founding of the ‘Proteus League’, ‘Almanac of Proteus’, ‘Dictionary of Belchism’.

-1788 Beginning of his friendship with Gustave Fecht (1768-1828), Günttert's sister-in-law, in whose house Hebel was a frequent guest even after Günttert's transfer as pastor to Weil (1796). - Hebel's hopes of succeeding Günttert as prorector in Lörrach are not fulfilled.
+1788 Beginning of his friendship with Gustave Fecht (1768-1828), Günttert's sister-in-law, in whose house Hebel even after Günttert's transfer to Weil as a pastor (1796) remains a permanent guest with his own room . — Hebel's hope of succeeding Günttert as vice-rector in Lörrach is not fulfilled.

 1791 November 2.
 Appointment as sub-deacon at the “Gymnasium illustre” in Karlsruhe.
 Hebel teaches Hebrew, Greek, Latin and geography at his former school, as well as mathematics and natural history at the grammar school's secondary school.